DonQuixoteI/Firefox-UserGuide/doc/user.js.md

   ![Tor Browser][Tor Browser Logo]
   ![Android][Android Logo]

-[[arkenfox](https://github.com/arkenfox/user.js/blob/master/user.js)]: IPv6 can be abused, especially with MAC addresses, and can leak with VPNs: assuming your ISP and/or router and/or website is IPv6 capable.
+[[arkenfox][arkenfox]]: IPv6 can be abused, especially with MAC addresses, and can leak with VPNs: assuming your ISP and/or router and/or website is IPv6 capable.
 Most sites will fall back to IPv4.

 [wiki.archlinux.de](https://wiki.archlinux.de/title/Firefox)